Sahil-Gupta628/PRODIGY_ML_TASK-02/README.md

 # Customer Segmentation

-# Customer Segmentation of a retail store based on their purchase history.

 # Description:
 This project uses k-mean clustering to segment customers based on their purchase behavior.
 The dataset used for this project is the "mall_customers.csv" dataset, which contains information on the customer ID, gender, age, annual income, and spending score of 200 customers.
 The k-mean clustering algorithm is used to group the customers into different clusters based on their similarities in terms of their purchase behavior.